Green Hope High School: Publications

 The student yearbook is named The Talon.
-The school's online newspaper is called The Green Hope Falcon, which was recognized as a Distinguished Site by the "Best of SNO" (Student News Online) in 2023-24.
+The school's online newspaper is called The Green Hope Falcon, which was recognized as a Distinguished Site by the "Best of SNO" (Student News Online) in 2023-24, 2024-2025, and 2025-2026.

 Athletics

 Mascot and colors

-Green Hope High School is a member of the North Carolina High School Athletic Association (NCHSAA).
-They compete in the 8A Quad City Seven conference.
+Green Hope High School is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 8A school.
+The school is a part of the Quad City Seven 8A Conference.
 The mascot is the Green Hope Falcon.
 The school's colors are burgundy and green—the same as that of the predecessor institution.

 Sports teams

 The school has the following co-ed sports teams: varsity cheerleading, junior varsity cheerleading, cross country, indoor track, swim and dive, and track and field.
 Sport teams for women include varsity basketball, junior varsity basketball, golf, gymnastics, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity softball, junior varsity softball, stunt, tennis, varsity volleyball, junior varsity volleyball, and varsity wrestling.
 Men's sport teams include varsity baseball, junior varsity baseball, basketball, junior varsity basketball, varsity football, junior varsity football, golf, lacrosse, junior varsity lacrosse, varsity soccer, junior varsity soccer, varsity tennis, and wrestling.

 Non-NCHSAA/Independent and club sports include bowling, dance team, men's ultimate frisbee (sanctioned by USA Ultimate), and women's ultimate frisbee (sanctioned by USA Ultimate).